McDonald’s McRib is a polarizing sandwich, but for its fans, it is a gift from… the MILITARY?! It’s fast food history time!

-I know, for a lot of you, it’s not cool to like the McRib from McDonald’s, but I gotta be honest, it’s one of my absolute favorite fast food treats.
-Maybe it’s due to the genius “limited time” availability; maybe it’s the fact that I’m constantly told I shouldn’t like it; but for whatever reason, when that tasty sandwich is available, I can’t stop craving it.
-Even now, while I write this, I am yearning for that meat patty slathered in barbecue sauce, pickle slices, and slivered onions, all on that basic white roll.
+I know, for a lot of you, it’s not cool to like the McRib from McDonald’s, but I have to be honest; it’s one of my absolute favorite fast food treats.
+Maybe it’s due to the genius “limited time” availability or because I’m constantly told I shouldn’t like it.
+However, when that tasty sandwich is available, I can’t stop craving it.
+Even now, while I write this, I yearn for that meat patty slathered in barbecue sauce, pickle slices, and slivered onions, all on that basic white roll.

-Even though I’ve been a fan of the McRib since the 90s (it’s been around since the early 80s), I never stopped to wonder about its history.
-When I was introduced to the sandwich, it was a permanent fixture on the menu and I assumed it had been that way since it first showed up at McDonald’s.
-I didn’t realize the sandwich had been disappearing and reappearing on the menu for over a decade at that point.
-I also didn’t realize that the movie, The Flinstones starring John Goodman, was the reason it was suddenly available all the time.
-But the most surprising (and yet, somehow not surprising at all) fact I learned is that this delightful sandwich was inspired by military MRE meals.
+Even though I’ve been a fan of the McRib since the 1990s (it’s been around since the early 1980s), I never considered its history.
+I didn’t realize the sandwich had disappeared and reappeared on the menu for over a decade.
+I also didn’t know that the movie The Flinstones, starring John Goodman, was the reason it was suddenly available all the time.
+But the most surprising fact (and yet, somehow not surprising at all) I learned is that military MRE meals inspired this delightful sandwich.

 Whether you’re a fan of the McRib or not, this fun look at the sandwich’s history will keep you entertained and teach you a little something at the same time.
 (Now, if you’ll excuse me, this video has made me desperate, and I need to go figure out how to make a subpar version at home!)